Lifeguard Operations' Role

 - No digging holes in the sand deeper than waist-deep

-The Surf Report is updated twice daily: 7:30 a.m. and 2:00 p.m.
+The Surf Report is updated twice daily at 7:30 a.m. and again at 2 p.m.
+You can call 949-644-3171 to hear a recording of the current beach conditions.
 Please visit surfline for live cameras and forecasts.

-Have a fun, safe day at the beach by following these tips:
+Have a fun, safe day at the beach by following these safety tips:

 Protect your neck from spinal injuries: